Balalae Island mass graves

-The Balalae Island mass graves were a war crime committed by the Imperial Japanese Army during World War II against British prisoners of war.
+The Balalae Island mass graves were the graves of over 400 British prisoners of war, who during World War II were worked to death by the Imperial Japanese Navy, blown up as human shields during Allied Air raids, and ultimately massacred by the Imperial Japanese Army.
 The mass graves were discovered by Australian investigators after the end of the war.

 Background

-In October 1942, 600 British prisoners of war who were taken prisoner after the fall of Singapore, along with their commander Lieutenant Colonel John Bassett, were loaded onto a ship and were told that they were being transported to a prison camp in Japan.
-They arrived on Balalae Island in late November 1942.
+In October 1942, 600 British Artillerymen taken as prisoners of war after the fall of Singapore, along with their commander Lieutenant Colonel John Bassett, were loaded onto a ship and were told that they were being transported to a prison camp in Japan before actually being sent south to Rabaul.
+517 or 527 of the fittest men were subsequently shipped from Rabaul to Balalae, arriving in late November 1942.
+The prisoners were assigned to the Imperial Japanese Navy's 18th Construction Unit led by Lieutenant Commander Osaki Toshihiko (尾崎憲彦) and put to work on constructing a new airfield.

 Forced labour

 The prisoners were forced to build a runway for the Japanese that is still in use today.
 Approximately 100 of the prisoners died from overworking, exhaustion and tropical diseases.
 The Japanese also used the prisoner's camp as a human shield against air raids; 300 prisoners were killed by an allied air raid on the island.
+According to Lt.
+Commander Osaki, the first of the dead prisoners were initially buried at sea, but later the rest were buried on the island.

 Massacre

-On 30 June 1943, after completing the runway, the remaining prisoners were executed en masse and thrown into mass graves.
-Many of them were either bayoneted or decapitated.
+Kaneshiro Fukukan, a Korean worker with the 18th Construction Unit on the Island, recalled in an interrogation that on the evening of June 30 the island was shelled by the Allies and the Japanese became afraid of an impeding Allied landing.
+The following day on June 31, the Japanese carried out a mass execution of all remaining POWs with bayonets and swords.
+Kaneshiro was unaware of the unit tasked with carrying out the killings, but had heard rumors that Osaki had beheaded a POW with a sword on the night of the shelling or the following day.
 Amongst the prisoners killed was the English cricketer Norman Bowell.

+In his statement made while detained at Sugamo Prison, the Construction Unit's Commander Osaki offered a different timeline, stating the Allied shelling and subsequent massacre occurred towards the end of March or beginning of April 1943.
+Osaki put the number of remaining POWs massacred at around 90 men and stated the killings were carried out by an Army company responsible for management of the prisoners.